dsambrano/portfolio/README.md

 ## [Bayesian Statistics](bayes/bayes.md)

+This [project](bayes/bayes.md) demonstrates my ability to use and easily explain Bayesian Statistics.
+Specifically, these plots show how the posterior (the final prediction of the model) changes as you adjust the prior (the background knowledge of the model).

+As show with the image on the left, if you don't give your model the proper prior (background knowledge of what is likely to happen) it can be overconfident which can lead to inaccurate predictions and lost of revenue.
+In contrast, the plot on the right has a good prior making it more robust to random fluctuations and produces much more stable results yielding more accurate forecasts.

 <img src="bayes/output_3_1.png" alt="drawing" style="width: 40vw;"/>
 <img src="bayes/output_6_1.png" alt="drawing" style="width: 40vw;"/>

 ## [Emotion Influences Decision Making](bayes/bayes.md)
 <!-- ![](bayes/output_3_1.png) -->